Kendhikolhudhoo: Tourism

-Lack of proper transportation from the island to connect to major transport hubs in the country has limited the opportunity to open guesthouses and such tourist establishments in the island.
 The most common mode of transportation from the island to capital Male' is by boat which takes approximately 10 to 12 hours of travel.
 A scheduled speed boat also operates from Noonu Atoll to the capital twice a week.

+There is also a ferry route Z2R1 provided by Raajje Transport Link (RTL) between the islands of Kendhikolhudhoo, Henbadhoo, Maalhendhoo, Landhoo, Maafaru and Manadhoo.

-The domestic airport at Raa Atoll Ifuru is the closet airport to the island.
-It cost around MVR 3000 to travel from Kendhikulhudhoo to Ifuru by speed boat.
+The domestic airport at Ifuru in Raa Atoll is the closest airport to the island.

-There are speed boats for hire available on the kendhikulhudhoo and other islands close to the airport.
-Few also uses seaplane flying from Hulhule' International Airport to nearby resorts to access to the island.
-However, these planes are dedicated for tourist visiting the resorts, getting a seat from a seaplane is difficult and the operator cannot confirm your seat until the last moment.
+There are speed boats for hire available on the Kendhikulhudhoo and other islands close to the airport.
+There are also seaplanes flying from Hulhule' International Airport to nearby resorts from where people may transfer to the island.

-A couple of options are available for accommodation on the island.
-Currently, there are two dedicated places providing room for rental on a daily basis.
-The best known among them is the recently opened Rizofora Inn.
-Rizzafora Inn offers rooms per night at the rate of MVR 350.
-Apart from this, some households might also offer the extra room in their home for rental.
+There are two dedicated establishments providing rooms for rent on a daily basis.